 - Garnish with additional lemon wedges, if desired.

+This post has been shared in the Link Party World.
 Click HERE to check out all of the places where I link up.

 Original Publication Date Dec 3, 2017